Prashi-Devops/nodes/README.md

 Description:

-* Create the Inbound Service in SR SB AWS
+* Create the Inbound Service for new ServiceType by using Register Inbound service option in SR SB AWS
+* Provide the Inbound Service name
+* Select the newly created Schema Name from dropdown
 * List of test cases
 * Test the Inbound Service
 	* Use it in a flow, publish and send transactions E2E (Use SOAP, Then Rest, PUT and Post methods)